Compass Reference

 In Compass

 Compass is specifically designed for post-separation abuse.
-The parenting plan and court order, in the hands of an abuser, become instruments of control.
+The parenting plan and court order can become instruments of control.
 Compass documents exactly how.

 What it actually means

-When a survivor responds — emotionally, defensively, or angrily — to sustained provocation by their abuser.
-The abuser then uses this reaction as evidence of the survivor's instability or aggression.
+When a survivor responds — emotionally, defensively, or angrily — to sustained provocation.
+The other party then uses this reaction as evidence of the survivor's instability or aggression.
 The reaction is presented to courts, attorneys, and others as proof that the survivor is the problem.

 Why it's a trap

-Abusers deliberately provoke reactive abuse.
-They know that an emotional response in writing — a text, an email, a court filing — can be used against the survivor.
+Reactive abuse is deliberately provoked.
+The person using this tactic knows that an emotional response in writing — a text, an email, a court filing — can be used against the survivor.
 The calmer they remain while provoking, the more effective the documentation becomes.

 In Compass